-- As the name suggests, equity mutual funds invest a major portion of the fund corpus in equities of companies of all sizes.
-Its main objective is capital appreciation
+- As the name suggests, equity mutual funds invest a major portion of the fund corpus in equities.
+They invest in stocks of companies of all sizes and its main objective is capital appreciation

-- Investors who aspire for wealth generation can go for equity funds as they usually offer better returns than hybrid or debt funds as well as bank deposits
+- Investors who aspire for wealth generation can go for equity funds.
+These funds usually offer better returns than hybrid or debt funds as well as bank deposits

-- Those who have a high risk tolerance while aiming for high returns can invest in these funds.
-If you are someone who wants safe returns of invested amount even with lower interest, then this fund is not for you
+- Those who have a high-risk tolerance while aiming for high returns can invest in these funds.
+If you want safe returns on invested amount even with lower interest, then this fund is not for you

 - Equity funds are well-suited for long-term investment like for 5 years or more.
 Stock prices fluctuate and rise gradually over a span of a few years.
 This is why equity funds take time to give high returns

 - Equity funds can give you a diverse portfolio of stock investment as they usually invest in about 40-50 stocks.
 So, if you wish to join the rally of equity markets to earn high gains, invest in equity mutual funds to buy collective shares